rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

 **As you can see, this form has 3 columns:**

-The left column allows you to select which session you need.
+ - The left column allows you to select which session you need.

-The middle column allows you to select specific types of scans.
+ - The middle column allows you to select specific types of scans if searching only for something very specific.

-At the bottom of the middle column you may also resource folders for raw data if available.
+ - At the bottom of the middle column you may also see a resource folders for raw data if available.

-The right column allows you to select your download method.
+ - The right column allows you to select your download method.

  3. Click check boxes on left column to **Select Sessions**.